 US hopes Pakistan would 'turn over' terrorists

-WASHINGTON: The United States today expressed hoped that Pakistan would do the right thing and "turn over" the terrorists and honour its commitment to it, according to a Trump administration official.
+(Eds: Repeating after correcting intro) By Lalit K Jha Washington, Jan 12 (PTI) The US today hoped that Pakistan would honour its commitment and do the "right thing" by turning over the terrorists to it, a Trump administration official.

 "I have a feeling, I am hopeful that Pakistan will do the right thing and turn over the terrorists and honour their commitment," Steven Goldstein, the Under Secretary of State for Public Diplomacy and Public Affairs told reporters at a news conference here.